exonum/exonum-doc/src/architecture/service-lifecycle.md

 but can in the following block.
 Likewise, the service hooks are *not* called in the block with service instantiation.

-When the service is stopped, the reverse is true:
+When the service is stopped or frozen, the reverse is true:

 - The service continues processing transactions until the end of the block containing the stop command